bioinfo-ut/Y-mer/README.md

 Y-mer uses chrY-specific k-mers and distance-based models to predict Y chromosome haplogroups (Yhg).
 With this tool the user can upload their own data in the form of a fastq file.
 Y-mer will determine the closest haplogroup of the uploaded sample in the chosen model on the basis of highest similarity.

-Try the web-based version here:
+Try the web-based version here (temporarily not working):
 🔗 [https://bioinfo.ut.ee/randomtandem/Y-mer/](https://bioinfo.ut.ee/randomtandem/Y-mer/)

 - Accepts `.fastq` or `.fastq.gz`